MurrayIII/UnicodeMathML/playground/help.md

 Typing Atl+d speaks this as "energy equals m c squared".

 ## UnicodeMath editing
-As you type into the input window, various conversions occur:
+As you type into the input window, various conversions occur in the input window:
 * Letters are converted to math italic unless they 1) are part of a function name or of a control word (backslash followed by letters), or 2) follow a quote.
 For example, a → 𝑎
 * Numeric subscripts/superscripts are converted to Unicode subscript/superscript characters, respectively.
 For example, a_2 → 𝑎₂ and a^2 → 𝑎².
 * Numeric fractions are converted to Unicode numeric fractions.
 For example, 1/2 → ½
 * Control words are converted to their symbols, e.g., \alpha → 𝛼

+These conversions aren't needed in the input window, but they make the input more readable.
 ## Edit hot keys:
 | Hot key | Function    |
 | ------- | ----------- |